-Silicon doped with Phosphorus, such that there is an abundance of free electrons, is call n -type Silicon.
-Likewise, Silicon doped with Boron is called p -type Silicon.
+Silicon doped with Phosphorus, such that there is an abundance of free electrons, is called n-type Silicon.
+Likewise, Silicon doped with Boron is called p-type Silicon.

-Note that due to thermal agitation, there are still holes in n-type Silicon, and free electrons in p-type Silicon.
+But note that due to thermal agitation, there are still holes in n-type Silicon, and free electrons in p-type Silicon.